tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/Activities/05-Stu_Plotting_w_Plotly/README.md

-# Plotly Counterplotting
+# Plotting with Plotly

 Congratulations!
 You've been invited to the second round of the REMAX interview process for the Data Analyst role in the Business Intelligence department.

 Now satisfied with your skills in **hvPlot**, the interviewers now want to better understand your competency using **Plotly Express**.
 REMAX currently uses the **Plotly** platform, so the team needs to confirm that you'll be a good fit for their current development ecosystem.

-Using **Plotly Express** and the provided real estate data, determine which housing market is more fruitful and abundant: Maryland or Virginia.
+Using **Plotly Express** and the provided real estate data, correlate the Pennsylvania Allgehany County sales data with foreclosures.
 The goal is to demonstrate to the interviewers that you can understand real estate reporting requirements and develop visualizations that tell stories through data, especially as it relates to market targeting.

 Complete this activity successfully, and you'll continue onto the next phase of the interview process.

 ## Instructions

-1. Read in the Maryland housing data.
+1. Read in the Alleghany housing sales data.

-2. Read in the Virginia housing data.
+2. Read in the Allgehany housing foreclosure data.

-3. Plot the Maryland housing data using the `plotly_express.scatter` function.
+3. Plot the housing sales data using the `plotly_express.scatter` function.

 4. Customize the plot dimensionally and aesthetically.
 Make sure to specify the appropriate `x` and `y` axes for a **scatter** plot.

-5. Plot the Virginia housing data using the `plotly_express.scatter` function.
+5. Plot the foreclosure housing data using the `plotly_express.scatter` function.

-6. Customize the Virginia plot dimensionally and aesthetically.
+6. Customize the plot dimensionally and aesthetically.
 Make sure to specify the appropriate `x` and `y` axes for a **scatter** plot.

-5. Analyze the data, taking into consideration the key performance indicators for real estate markets.
+7. Analyze the data, taking into consideration the key performance indicators for real estate markets.
 Identify the best market to target.

 ### Hint